Avatar: The Way of Water: Marketing

+Disney extensively promoted Avatar: The Way of Water across multiple media platforms, including merchandise and theme park attractions.
+At the 2022 CinemaCon, the title of Avatar: The Way of Water was officially announced and the first teaser trailer was released.
+During its first 24 hours online, the trailer received 148.6 million views (including 23 million views from China) according to Disney and 20th Century Fox.
+Lego released four new Avatar-themed sets as part of the promotional campaign.

-Eight minutes of the film's footage were showcased in 3D at the D23 Expo on September 10, 2022.
-McFarlane Toys had launched several action figures based on the characters and creatures, which were unveiled at the event.
-The collections were officially released on October 1.
-A second excerpt from the film was shown during the credits of the Avatar re-release on September 23, which evidently varies in different versions and screenings.
-The official trailer was released on November 2 at Good Morning America.
-New poster characters were released on November 21, and the second and final trailer was also released then.
-An 18-minute clip of "never-seen-before" footage from the film was exclusively released at the CCXP convention on December 2.
-The footage features independent storylines surrounding Jake's character and events occurring several years since the first film.
+Eight minutes of the film was screened in 3D at the D23 Expo on September 10, 2022.
+McFarlane Toys had created several action figures based on characters and creatures from The Way of Water, which were unveiled at the event.
+A second excerpt from the film was shown during the credits of the Avatar theatrical re-release on September 23.
+An official full-length trailer was released on November 2 during Good Morning America.
+(Note: Attributed to multiple references:) Eighteen minutes of footage from the film was shown at the CCXP convention on December 2.

-Disney initiated the environmental global campaign, "Keep Our Oceans Amazing", to support the Nature Conservancy in the conservation of marine habitats and animal species.
-A concept art book titled The Art of Avatar: The Way of Water, written by Tara Bennett with a foreword by Robert Rodriguez, was made available for pre-order in October 2022, and was set to be released simultaneously with the film.
-Another book titled Avatar The Way of Water: The Visual Dictionary by Joshua Izzo is also set to be released with the film.
+Disney launched an environmental campaign called "Keep Our Oceans Amazing" to support the Nature Conservancy's efforts to protect marine habitats and animal species.
+A concept art book titled The Art of Avatar: The Way of Water, was made available for pre-order in October 2022, and was set to be released simultaneously with the film.
+Another book titled Avatar The Way of Water: The Visual Dictionary by Joshua Izzo was released with the film.

-Deadline Hollywood estimated that advertisers paid more than $170 million for promos.
-Lightstorm Entertainment and Mercedes-Benz revealed the Vision AVTR concept car inspired by the film at the Consumer Electronics Show in 2020.
-Amazon Echo enabled interactions for its Alexa virtual assistant based on the film, the first time it did so for any film.
-In China, Disney partnered with JD.com and Alipay for advertising, while Razer Inc. launched the Yaqi Orochi V2 Avatar computer mouse in the country themed after the film.
-NYX Professional Makeup owned by L'Oréal promoted a lineup of makeup products inspired by the film.
-Kellogg's launched an estimated 53 million Avatar-themed packages across its three labels.
+Lightstorm Entertainment and Mercedes-Benz revealed a Vision AVTR concept car inspired by the film at the Consumer Electronics Show in 2020.
+Amazon Echo enabled interactions based on the film for its Alexa virtual assistant.
+In China, Disney partnered with JD.com and Alipay for advertising, while Razer Inc. launched the Yaqi Orochi V2 Avatar computer mouse.
+NYX Professional Makeup (owned by L'Oréal) promoted a line of makeup products inspired by the film.
+Kellogg's distributed an estimated 53 million Avatar-themed packages across its three labels.
 Motorola Mobility and Deutsche Telekom partnered with Disney to promote the film in Latin America and EMEA respectively.